 Books: Shuggie Bain, Young Mungo

-Winner of the Booker Prize in 2020 for his debut novel Shuggie Bain, Douglas Stuart is back in 2022 with his second novel Young Mungo.
+Winner of the Booker Prize in 2020 for his debut novel Shuggie Bain, Douglas Stuart is back with his second novel Young Mungo.
 A vivid portrayal of working-class life and a moving story of first love between two young men, Young Mungo is set to inspire audiences in Scotland and beyond.
-You can see this author on his Scottish book tour this year at various locations including Edinburgh.

 Books: Luckenbooth, Hex